google/pageloader/README.md

 What Changed since version 2?
 =============================

-There's three big changes here:
+There are three big changes here:

 1. Instead of using dart:mirrors, code generation is used.
    Unfortunately this means extra boilerplate code.
 Every PageObject